joetor5/btcorerpc/README.md

 rpc = BitcoinRpc(rpc_user, rpc_password)

 blockchain_info = rpc.get_blockchain_info()
-if not blockchain_info["error"]:
-    print(blockchain_info["result"])
 ```

-By default, a dictionary object is returned in the same JSON-RPC format as returned by bitcoind when calling a method.
-The "error" key can be inspected for errors.

-The above behavior can be disabled by setting **raw_json_response** to False when creating the object
-(or calling the **disable_raw_json_response** method).
-In this case, only the value from the "result" key is returned
-and errors are raised via custom exceptions when making the method call (see **Exceptions** below for a list).
+By default, the value from the "result" key from the JSON-RPC is returned and errors are raised via custom exceptions when making the method call (see **Exceptions** below for a list).

+For getting the full JSON-RPC response as returned by bitcoind, we can set **raw_json_response=True** when creating the RPC object or by calling the **enable_raw_json_response** method.
+In this case, the "error" key can be inspected for errors.

 ## <div id="exceptions">Exceptions</div>